Find Grad Schools

 34 Yearly Graduations

 Humboldt State University is the 20th most popular school in the nation for students seeking a master's degree in conservation.
 Each year, around 6,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 34 people received their master's degree in conservation from Humboldt State University.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 41% were women.
-Those who complete their master's degree in conservation at Humboldt State University make a median salary of 55,058.
+Of these students, 67% were women and 31% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to conservation that offer master’s degrees.